 This course is a continuation of ACC 220.
 Emphasis is placed on special problems which may include leases, bonds, investments, ratio analyses, present value applications, accounting changes, and corrections.
 Upon completion, students should be able to demonstrate an understanding of the principles involved and display an analytical problem-solving ability for the topics covered.

-ACC 225 Cost Accounting
+Class/Lab/Credit or Class/Lab/Exp./Credit

-3 0 3
+ACC 227 Practices in Accounting 3 0 3 Prerequisites: ACC 220 Corequisites: None

-Prerequisites: ACC 121

-Corequisites: None